 The romance was short-lived, but Century argues it allowed viewers see the characters through a new lens.

-Of course, the more permanent love interest of Troi’s life was Riker.
+Of course, the more permanent love interest in Troi’s life was Riker.
 After a few close encounters early on, the two settled into a friendship where they would often seek out each others’ counsel, notably when Riker was attracted to a member of an androgynous race who identified as female in “The Outcast”.

 Sirtis told fans on the 1991 SeaTrek cruise that they should not expect the romance the blossom:

 Forget about it!
 It’s not going to happen!
 Jonathan and I play a lot of stuff that ends up on the cutting room floor.
-We would like to see the characters have a relationship, but the producers want him to the “stud of the galaxy” to boff the “bimbo of the week”.
+We would like to see the characters have a relationship, but the producers want him to be “stud of the galaxy” to boff the “bimbo of the week”.